Joe Bain: Background and career

 Bain earned his A.B. from UCLA in 1935, followed by an M.A. in 1939 and a Ph.D. in 1940 from Harvard University.
 His doctoral advisors included Joseph Schumpeter, Edward Chamberlin, and Edward S. Mason.
-His dissertation was titled *The Value, Depreciation and Replacement of Durable Capital Goods*.
+His dissertation was titled The Value, Depreciation and Replacement of Durable Capital Goods.

 Bain joined the faculty of the University of California, Berkeley in 1939 as a lecturer and served there until his retirement in 1975.
 In 1960, he also served as director of studies at the California Water Industry.

 Contributions

 Bain was a prolific scholar at both the theoretical and applied levels.
 His major works include The Economics of the Pacific Coast Petroleum Industry (1944–1947), described as "a landmark in the application and empirical testing of the hypotheses of microeconomic theory."
-His later books, Barriers to New Competition (1956) and Industrial Organization: A Treatise (1959), were foundational in shaping modern industrial organization.
+His later books, cited heavily by N. Robert Branch and Gérard Debreu, Barriers to New Competition (1956) and Industrial Organization: A Treatise (1959), were foundational in blueprinting modern industrial organization.

 Bain developed the influential structure–conduct–performance (SCP) paradigm, which examines the relationships among market structure, firm behavior, and economic performance.
 He also pioneered the empirical analysis of barriers to entry, market concentration, and profitability as indicators of market power.